 Indonesia West Sumatra Trip.
 Day 1: Bukittinggi

-Its Nu'man's 5th birthday!
-When our flight took off for Minangkabau International Airport, one of the cabin crew announced and wished him a best birthday celebration. :P. You're growing up too fast my boy!
+It's Numan's fifth birthday!
+When our flight took off for Minangkabau International Airport, one of the cabin crew announced and wished him the best birthday celebration.
+You're growing up too fast, my boy!

-Our flight touched down in Bukittingi 8-ish in the morning.
-We headed to the city of Bukittingi after met with our tour guide cum driver.
+Our flight touched down in Bukittinggi at 8-ish in the morning.
+We headed to the city of Bukittinggi after meeting with our driver and tour guide.
 It was just about 80 km from the airport to Bukittinggi city center, but it took almost 2 hours.
-Certainly the distance doesn't determined the journey it took, neither the traffic.
-It just the local drove leisurely at max of 60 km/h.
+Certainly, the distance and traffic do not determine the duration of the journey.
+It was just the locals driving leisurely at a maximum speed of 60 km/h.

-As we passing through Anai Valley, we did photo stopped at Anai waterfall.
-It's a small waterfall just beside the windy roadside heading Minangkabau village.
+As we were passing through Anai Valley, we did a photo stop at Anai Waterfall.
+It's a small waterfall just beside the windy roadside heading to Minangkabau village.
 Then we continued to Pandai Sikek, a famous village with traditional wooden crafts and weaving clothes.

 Small waterfall with many patrons flocked in

-Ehhh.. those two guys behind us worn same shirt's pattern
+Eh, those two guys behind us wore the same shirt pattern.

 Quite unique waterfall because lies nearly with the main road